The executor creates N worker processes rather than N−1 processes

 Coalescence

-intuition: Instead of expanding to nn state, we can compress certain chunks into one state to reduce the size of said FSM.
+intuition: Instead of expanding to n state, we can compress certain chunks into one state to reduce the size of said FSM.

 A way to adapt character regex to work with tokens in outlines: